-To make the competition similar to the FIRST Global principles, Make it will distribute each team a robotic kit out of which they need to create their robot.
-No external parts are allowed next to the ones you will receive from Make it!
+To make the competition similar to the FIRST Global principles, "Make it" a.s.b.l. will distribute each team a robotic kit out of which they need to create their robot.
+No external parts are allowed next to the ones you will receive from "Make it" a.s.b.l.!
 Before the robot can compete, a jury will inspect the robot and the software it's using to make sure everything is according to this ruleset.